BrendonButler/entropy/README.md

 ### ⚙️ Bumping Guidelines

+> [!NOTE]
+> The is to never "_major bump_," but it may happen eventually once enough new concepts and better ways of doing things are learned and implemented.

+- Major bumps (`x.0.0`) indicate significant rewrites.
-- Minor bumps (`0.x.0`) introduce sizable features or API changes during pre-releases.
+- Minor bumps (`0.y.0`) introduce sizable features or API changes during pre-releases.
-- Patch bumps (`0.x.1`) address bug fixes or small refinements within the same stage.
+- Patch bumps (`0.1.z`) address bug fixes or small refinements within the same stage.
 - After an RC (`-RC.N`) is validated, drop the qualifier for GA (`1.0.0`).